The Importance of Loss Prevention in Retail Businesses

 The two main types of external theft are shoplifting and organized retail crime (ORC).
 Shoplifting is when a person steals while acting as a customer, and can be planned or spontaneous.
 ORC, on the other hand, is a planned form of theft involving two or more participants.

-You and your employees are human, and humans make mistakes.
-Outdated software can also cause errors.
+Understandably, your employees are human, and humans make mistakes.
+In addition, outdated POS systems and software can also cause errors.
 These types of administrative errors contribute to 19 percent of retail shrinkage.

 Loss Prevention Best Practices